Dooskington/brickbonker/README.md

 - [x] Ball entity that bounces around walls and on paddle
 - [x] Brick entity and placement
 - [x] Brick destruction
-- [ ] Ability for paddle to hold ball and shoot it with space (at start of game)
+- [x] Ability for paddle to hold ball and shoot it with space (at start of game)
-- [ ] When ball falls behind paddle, game over
+- [ ] When ball falls behind paddle, restart game
+- [x] Spawn ball on paddle when game starts
+- [ ] Text Rendering for score
+- [ ] Save a single high score
+- [ ] Audio

 TransformComponent
 - Position
-- Last Position

 PlayerPaddleComponent
 - Moves entity in response to player keyboard input